adamluckydo/ontology/Buddhism.md

 The primary teaching Buddhism offers is the realization of Emptiness.
 Specifically, the emptiness of all phenomena.

-In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists (and despite the name it's also not endorsing nihilism, but we'll get to that later).
-Instead, it's a claim that things don't exist in the way we naturally believe they do.
-When we perceive any "thing", we instantly subconsciously label it, conceiving of it as an independent object that matches the identity we labeled it with.
+In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists.
+Instead, it claims that things don't exist in the way we naturally believe they do.
+And despite the name, it's also not endorsing nihilism.
+The Buddha actually _specifically_ condemned the stances of both nihilism and eternalism, teaching "The Middle Way" between existence and nonexistence.
+The Middle Way is directly related to Emptiness, because the concept of Emptiness itself implies the Middle Way.

+So what actually _is_ Emptiness, then?

+It's helpful to think of it as an adjective that applies to literally everything you can perceive: Your imagination, scientific facts, objects you can see and taste and touch, even consciousness itself.
+When something is "empty", it is empty of "inherent existence".
+For instance, imagine a can of soda.
+"Soda" is really just a label that we give to cans of carbonated water, sugar, and flavorings.
+And that carbonated water is just a label for a mixture of water and oxygen molecules, and those are just labels for groupings of atoms, and so on and so forth (there's a paradox here if you think about it, but I'll cover that in the next part of the series).

+So, according to Emptiness: "Things" are really just labels that point to groups of smaller things happening together (all of which are empty too).
+This differs from our natural method of interpreting phenomena, which is: Perceive "thing" -> instantly unconsciously label it -> conceive of "thing" as an inherently existing object that matches the identity we labeled it with.

 ![Chicken noodle soup](soup.png)

 Is it really soup?

-For example, when we have a bowl of hot broth with white meat and pasta in it, we think "this is chicken soup".
+Emptiness also applies to the existence of "things" over time: Say we have a bowl of hot broth with white meat and pasta in it.
+We think "this is chicken soup".
 And it is... right?
 And it's still soup when you spoon it into your mouth, but then maybe it's not quite soup because there's some saliva mixed in, and then when you swallow it the chicken isn't quite "in" the broth anymore, and everything is mashed up.
 So it's not soup anymore?
 And when it's in your stomach, when does it stop being "chicken" and when does it start being "you"?
 When you can't see it anymore?

 It turns out our natural inclination to label things is a lot less about reality and a lot more about usefully categorizing things.
 If we want to understand reality beyond the labels, the Buddha is ready with an explanation.

 #### Because This Is, That Is

 The teaching of Dependent Origination states that all phenomena are interconnected, only arising dependent on an inconceivably complex web of prior causes and conditions.
-There is no "thing" that has the sort of inherent, independent, or permanent existence that we tend to subconsciously attribute to phenomena.
+Therefore, all "things" are both empty (not inherent) and dependently originating (not independent).
 Additionally, the concept of Interdependent Co-Arising states that not only are all things dependent on other things, but cause and effect necessarily arise together.
 The teaching of this concept generally goes as follows:

 "With this as condition,
 That arises.